2024 East Lansdowne shooting

 Familicide and arson in Pennsylvania, U.S.

-On February 7, 2024, two police officers were shot while responding to reports about a shooting in a home in East Lansdowne, Pennsylvania.
-Six more people inside the house, including a shooter, were killed shortly after.
+On February 7, 2024, two police officers were shot while responding to reports about a shooting in a home in East Lansdowne, Pennsylvania, United States.
+Six more people inside the house, including the 43 year old shooter, were found dead inside shortly after.
 The gunman reportedly shot five people, all members of the Le family, before committing suicide.
 A fire engulfed the house during the incident, which investigators believe was intentionally set by the gunman.

 Events

 At 3:47 p.m., two police officers from East Lansdowne and Lansdowne responded to a call about an 11-year-old girl being shot in a house on Lewis Avenue.
 According to investigators, the grandfather was the one who called 9-1-1.
 The grandparents said they saw their son commit the shooting, and they left the house soon after.
 It was not officially determined who actually made the call, or if the detail was even true.

 When the officers arrived, they were immediately fired at by a gunman from inside the house.
 Both officers were struck once, one in the arm and the other in the leg.
 Responding police officers from Upper Darby grabbed ballistic shields and dragged both of the wounded officers to safety as the gunman continued firing.
 Upper Darby Police Superintendent Timothy Bernhardt said that his officers took one of the wounded into a patrol car, while the other was dragged into an ambulance.
 Both officers were taken to Penn Presbyterian Medical Center in Philadelphia for treatment.
 Officials said that around 40–50 bullets were fired during the shooting.

 Investigations concluded that the shooting started after the perpetrator got into an argument with his niece before entering his bedroom on the second floor and retrieving a Diamondback DB-15 semiautomatic pistol.
 He then fatally shot his brother, sister-in-law, and two nieces before shooting himself.

 Fifteen minutes after officers arrived, a fire started inside the house, and soon burned it down entirely.
 The flames occurred while the suspect was still firing.
 The cause of the fire was initially unclear, however investigations later concluded that it was started by the gunman when he committed suicide.
 Flames were initially seen from the top floor and roof, but then spread to the lower levels and engulfed the house completely, causing it to collapse.
 The fire continued for hours as fire crews attempted to get it under control.
 Their response was delayed since they were initially kept away from the scene due to the gunfire.
 The smoke could reportedly be seen from across the community, and was picked up on StormTracker 6 radar.